tapule/issyos-md/README.md

 ## Thanks
 I am learning from giants:
 - Locomalito & Grizor87 for such a great game.
-- Andy Grind, Michael Moffitt, Sik, Stephane Dallongeville, Matt Phillips, ...
+- Andy Grind, Michael Moffitt, Sik, Stephane Dallongeville, Matt Phillips, Mun, GeorgePrescott, ...
 - All the guys in the Spanish Megadrive telegram group.
 You rock!!
 - ...